Battle of Flores (1592): Consequences

-Alonso de Bazan, despite having a greater fleet, failed to intercept any English ship, lost two large carracks and was disgraced by the King of Spain for his negligence.
+Alonso de Bazán, despite having a greater fleet, failed to intercept any English ship, lost two large carracks and was disgraced by the King of Spain for his negligence.
 By contrast the English learned that the fleet should not divide itself as had been done before capturing Madre de Deus, making a more effective force.
 When later ships were brought into the Thames for unloading, the dockers were made to dress in "suits of canvas doublet without pockets" to reduce opportunities for theft.

 The taste of the riches of the East galvanized English interest in the region.
 Madre de Deus's rutter from Macau was a forerunner to voyages that would end up establishing the East India Company in 1600.
 By 1603 the newly formed company itself would end up with a trading factory at Bantam.